-In 2012, we enshrined these principles in our Commitment - our promise to the public on the level of service they can expect to receive from Derbyshire Constabulary.
+We’ve enshrined these principles in our Commitment - our promise to the public on the level of service they can expect to receive from Derbyshire Constabulary.

 Key to these principles is how we listen to our communities to ensure that the service we provide is the service that they want, and that it fits with their local needs and concerns.

 By engaging in this way, we can not only help to set our priorities at a very local level with the officer on your street, but it also helps to shape the very direction of the force and how we allocate our resources to tackle the risks and threats to Derbyshire.

 One of our most vital engagements is with victims of crime and witnesses to ensure they get the support they need, from the point of the crime all the way through to its resolution.

 All victims of crime are offered a Crime Contract.
 This outlines the steps that an officer will take on behalf of the victim, how often they will be contacted, their crime reference number and all the useful contact numbers so the victim can contact the officer and our partners, such as Victim Support.

 Beyond the immediate aftermath of the crime, victims and witnesses are offered support from our care officers throughout the court process.
 Victims are also offered ways for their crime to be resolved out of court through our Restorative Justice programme.